tum-gis/citygml-change-detection/README.md

 3. After the project has been built, navigate to [Controller.java](src/main/java/controller/Controller.java).

 4. Change the test file names to suit your needs.
 The test files are located by default in folder [test_data](test_data/).
 The default settings are stored in [Default.txt](saved_settings/Default.txt).
-Log files is written in folder [logs](logs/).
+Log files are written in folder [logs](logs/).
 R-tree signature pictures of tested CityGML documents can be found in folder [rtrees](saved_pictures/rtrees/).

 Alternatively, the application can be executed in command line (see Linux).